A student's status with regard to conduct is regulated by the following definitions:

 This status, the most serious student conduct action taken by the University, indicates the immediate, involuntary and/or permanent separation of a student from the University because of established gross misconduct on the part of a student.

 - After notice of expulsion, a student must leave the campus immediately.
 The student will not be allowed on any University owned or leased property and/or attend any University sponsored event, on or off-campus

 - The expelled student does not have the privilege to apply for readmission to Barry.

 - The Dean of Students may notify the parents of an expelled student of the University's decision if the student is a minor.

-- A student dismissed for disciplinary reasons at any time shall not be entitled to any claim or refund.
+- A student expelled for conduct reasons at any time shall not be entitled to any claim or refund.